 the cost of debt recovery (include under Finance and Regulation).

-NABC - Bad Debt Expense associated with supplier failures (Net of Recoveries)

-The charge/credit to the profit and loss account (income statement under IAS) for bad and doubtful debts associated with supplier failures and Last Resort Supply Payments.

-INCLUDES:

-debts written off or a provision against non-recovery

-debts recovered after they have been written off.

-EXCLUDES:

-the cost of debt recovery (include under Finance and Regulation).

 NABC - Carbon Reduction Commitment Scheme

 The government scheme which was established to incentivise companies to reduce their energy usage and therefore their carbon emissions.
 The costs incurred by DNOs each year relate to the purchase of carbon allowances equivalent to the amount of carbon emitted as a result of business energy use.